AliciaBytes/aliciabytes.com/src/content/page/content-i-enjoy-and-recommend.md

 - Baldur's Gate 3: What can I say?
 I'm a sucker for RPG and even more so TTRPG content.
 And Baldur's Gate perfectly fits my interests.
 I love the story and the execution with the voice acting.
 It's a really fun game and you can sink a lot of hours into it and you're probably not gonna see all the choices and possible outcomes.
 - Stardew Valley: I spent so many hours tending my farm to relax after stressful days.
 This game really manages to calm me down.

+## Board Games

+- **[Eclipse - 2nd Dawn for the Galaxy](https://en.lautapelit.fi/product/24681/eclipse---2nd-dawn-for-the-galaxy-eng)**: It's a fun game that takes quite a while the first time playing, but it gets way better as you learn it.
+Some of the factions are definitely not absolutely balanced, but it's a fun space strategy game.

 ## Anime/Manga/Webtoon

 Years ago the list of Anime/Manga that I would have shared would have been way bigger, but I gave up basically everything for time reasons.